Migraine: Diagnosis

 The diagnosis of a migraine is based on signs and symptoms.
 A headache calendar is a useful diagnostic tool for tracking the date, duration, and symptoms of headaches.
-Migraine can be classified according to whether the patient experiences an aura (MA) or not (MO) and frequency of headaches (episodic or chronic).
+Migraines can be classified by whether the patient experiences an aura (MA) or not (MO) and headache frequency (episodic or chronic).

+According to the International Classification of Headache Disorders (ICHD-3), migraine diagnosis is primarily clinical and based on identifying characteristic patterns of headache features and associated symptoms rather than laboratory or imaging findings.
 Neuroimaging tests are not necessary to diagnose migraine, but may be used to find other causes of headaches in those whose examination and history do not confirm a migraine diagnosis.
-It is believed that a substantial number of people with the condition remain undiagnosed.
+The American Headache Society's guideline recommends neuroimaging only when "red-flag" symptoms or abnormal neurological findings are present, noting that routine imaging is unnecessary for patients who already meet clinical criteria for migraine.

 The diagnosis of migraine without aura, according to the International Headache Society, can be made according to the "5, 4, 3, 2, 1 criteria", which is as follows: